issararab/SCMS/README.md

 # SPECTRA
 Two functionalities:
-- First, giving a path to a java project, Spectra tool compiles a taxonomy of all class level complexity metrics based on method and statement level metrics.
+- Giving a path to a java project, Spectra tool compiles a taxonomy of all class level complexity metrics based on method and statement level metrics.

-- Second, given a path to a java file and appending the method_level flag in the commad, Spectra tool compiles a taxonomy of all method level complexity metrics based on statement level metrics. (see the set of metrics below).
+- Given a path to a java file and appending the method_level flag in the commad, Spectra tool compiles a taxonomy of all method level complexity metrics based on statement level metrics. (see the set of metrics below).

 The tool can compute the set of complexity metrics for any java project and outputs the result to a specified .csv file.
 For project processing, Each line consists of: the path to the java file, name of the class, type of the class, and followed by the set of comma separated class level metric values.
 For java file processing, Each line consists of: the name of the class, the name of the method, and followed by the set of comma separated method level metric values.